sfeir-open-source/sfeir-school-rxjs/docs/markdown/03-observable/04-hot-cold.md

 # Cold Observable

-> We call an Observable "Cold" when the data are produce by the observable itself.
+> We call an Observable "Cold" when the data are produced by the observable itself.
 For example, observables created using the `of`, `from`, `range`, `interval` and `timer` operators will be cold.

 ```javascript
 let obs = create(observer => observer.next(1));